Apprenticeships in Scotland

-Marketing and Public Relation Officers are responsible for managing the reputation of a company, influencing opinion and behavior through various communication channels.
+Marketing and Public Relation Officers are responsible for managing the reputation of a company, influencing opinion and behaviour through various communication channels.

 There are no set entry qualifications to work in public relations but PR is a very competitive industry and many employers expect you to have a degree.
 You could take a degree or a postgraduate qualification in public relations or a related subject such as journalism, advertising, marketing or business management.